maliput/maliput_infrastructure/DEPRECATED_README.md

 - [ToyotaResearchInstitute/drake-vendor](https://github.com/ToyotaResearchInstitute/drake-vendor/), that contains a vendoring package for [`drake`](https://github.com/RobotLocomotion/drake).
 - [ToyotaResearchInstitute/malidrive](https://github.com/ToyotaResearchInstitute/malidrive/), that contains a package with a `maliput` backend for the OpenDrive specification.
 - [ToyotaResearchInstitute/maliput](https://github.com/ToyotaResearchInstitute/maliput/), that contains packages introducing `maliput` and a road network runtime interface.
-- [ToyotaResearchInstitute/maliput_malidrive](https://github.com/ToyotaResearchInstitute/maliput_malidrive/), that contains a package with a `maliput` backend for the OpenDrive specification.
 - [ToyotaResearchInstitute/maliput-dragway](https://github.com/ToyotaResearchInstitute/maliput-dragway/), that contains an implementation of Maliput's API that allows users to instantiate a multilane dragway.
 - [ToyotaResearchInstitute/maliput-integration](https://github.com/ToyotaResearchInstitute/maliput-integration/), that contains integration examples and tools that unify `maliput` core and its possible backends.
 - [ToyotaResearchInstitute/maliput-multilane](https://github.com/ToyotaResearchInstitute/maliput-multilane/), that contains an implementation of Maliput's API that allows users to instantiate a multilane road.
-- [ToyotaResearchInstitute/maliput_documentation](https://github.com/ToyotaResearchInstitute/maliput_documentation/), that contains a high level documentation (sphinx) and Changelog for maliput & family.

 ## How to use CI